zhongerting/WarpX2511-xjtu/Docs/source/developers/gnumake/spack.rst

 Building WarpX with Spack
 =========================

-As mentioned in the :ref:`install section <install-users>`, WarpX can be installed using Spack.
+As mentioned in the :ref:`install section <install-methods>`, WarpX can be installed using Spack.
 From the `Spack web page <https://spack.io>`__: "Spack is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments."

 .. note::